 How do you find out a magazine’s total circulation?
 Check with the magazine’s editor to verify the circulation of their publications so you can present your case.

-If you are lucky enough to be invited on a trip without an assignment, my advice is not to take the trip unless you are absolutely sure you can produce at least one article after the trip, in a respectable publication.
+What if you're lucky enough to be invited on a trip without an assignment?
+My advice is: don't take the trip unless you're absolutely sure you can produce at least one article after the trip in a respectable publication.

 Press trips for travel writers come with a qualification to write an article.
 Writers who take press tours and then fail to deliver anything cause harm for themselves and for other travel writers.
 They ruin their chances to be invited on another press trip by that PR company.
 And, they make tourist and PR companies cautious about working with other travel writers.
 Please, always deliver on your promises.

 Locating press tours is half the battle.
 Once you figure out how to get invited, going on them is a breeze.

 Here are two sources that I use for tracking down national and international leads:

 Many international tourism agencies organize trips for press every year.
 It could be a trip around their country, or to their major cities.
 The trips can be themed (culinary, cultural, architecture, etc.) or general roundups.